Labs¶

 When to use

-This configuration is great for labs that analyse high volumes of data and want to flag specific analyses to epidemiologists or lab directors.
+This configuration is great for labs that analyze high volumes of data and want to flag specific analyses to epidemiologists or lab directors.

 Individual Settings¶